New Immigration Rules affecting international students

 Increase to the financial requirement for student visa applications

-Currently, student visa applications have a financial requirement where applicants must demonstrate they have sufficient funds to support themselves for each month of their UK course of study, up to a maximum of 9 months.
+Currently, student visa applications have a financial requirement where applicants must demonstrate they have sufficient funds to support themselves for each month of their UK course of study, up to a maximum of nine months.
 This is known as the ‘maintenance’ requirement and is a fixed amount per month.

 The Home Office had announced in May 2024 that it intended to increase this maintenance requirement in line with the maintenance loans available for home students – as this had not been updated since 2020.
 For students studying in London, the monthly sum of £1334 is increasing to £1,483.
 For students studying outside London, the monthly sum of £1,023 is increasing to £1,136.
 The maximum amount of money that can be offset for accommodation will also be increased in line with the changes to the maintenance requirement from £1,334 to £1,483.

 These changes to the financial requirement will apply to any application for a Student Visa, submitted from the UK or overseas, made on or after 2 January 2025.
-Any application submitted before 2 January 2025 will need to satisfy the current maintenance requirement thresholds (ie £1,334 for study in London and £1,023 for study outside London).
+Any application submitted before 2 January 2025 will need to satisfy the current maintenance requirement thresholds (i.e., £1,334 for study in London and £1,023 for study outside London).

 It should be noted that meeting the increased maintenance thresholds is in addition to the requirement for an applicant to hold sufficient funds to pay for the first academic year of their course (or the whole course if it is less than a year long).
-If an applicant is applying for permission to stay and has been living in the UK with permission for 12 months or more on the date of application, they will automatically meet the financial requirement without needing to show funds.
+If an applicant is applying for permission to stay and has been living in the UK with permission for 12 months or more, on the date of application, they will automatically meet the financial requirement without needing to show funds.

 Action for Student Sponsors

-Student sponsors need to ensure that prospective Student Visa applicants are aware of these increases to the financial requirement especially as the requisite level of funds has to be held for a consecutive 28 day period before the date of the application.
-Where student sponsors check bank statements before assigning a CAS to avoid visa refusals on financial grounds, it is important to ensure that relevant staff performing such duties are also aware of the higher maintenance thresholds taking effect in the New Year.
+Student sponsors need to ensure that prospective Student Visa applicants are aware of these increases to the financial requirement, especially as the requisite level of funds has to be held for a consecutive 28 day period before the date of the application.
+Where Student Sponsors check bank statements before assigning a CAS, to avoid visa refusals on financial grounds, it is important to ensure that relevant staff performing such duties are also aware of the higher maintenance thresholds taking effect in the new year.

 Child Student Visa applicants and financial requirement

 As these changes to the financial requirement aim to mirror the requirements for domestic higher education students, there does not appear to be a corresponding increase to the financial requirements for Child Student applicants.
 Accordingly, the fixed monthly maintenance sums for Child Student applicants look set to remain at the current levels of £1,023 for applicants outside London and £1,334 for applicants studying at an independent school in London.
-A Child Student Visa allows an individual between the ages of 4-17 to study at an independent school in the UK
+A Child Student Visa allows an individual between the ages of four to 17 to study at an independent school in the UK

 Changes to Foreign Currency Conversion

-Changes to the Immigration Rules introduced in April 2024 had already provided that where the exchange rate on www.oanda.com could not be used to convert certain foreign currencies into GBP, the Foreign Commonwealth and Development Office’s (FCDO) Consular Exchange rate will be used to calculate the appropriate exchange rate on the date of the application.
+Changes to the Immigration Rules, introduced in April 2024, had already provided that where the exchange rate on www.oanda.com could not be used to convert certain foreign currencies into GBP, the Foreign Commonwealth and Development Office’s (FCDO) Consular Exchange rate will be used to calculate the appropriate exchange rate on the date of the application.
 Specifically, Syrian pounds and Iranian rials were the two currencies affected.
 The latest Statement of Changes has added Mongolian Turks as a currency no longer supported by OANDA and where the FCDO rate of exchange must be used instead.
 This change will take effect from 8 October 2024.

 Action for Student Sponsors